bakpakin/Fennel/style.md

 [Naming][2] is subtle and elusive.
-Bizarrely, it is simultaneously insignificant, because an object is independent of and unaffected by the many names by which we refer to it, and also of supreme importance, because it is what programming -- and, indeed, almost everything that we humans deal with -- is all about.
+Bizarrely, it is simultaneously insignificant, because an object is independent of and unaffected by the many names by which we refer to it, and also of supreme importance, because it is what programming—and, indeed, almost everything that we humans deal with—is all about.
 A full discussion of the concept of name lies far outside the scope of this document, and could surely fill not merely a book but a library.